 A leash pop correction is best to do before the dog escalates.
 It should be a quick side pop with release right away.
 No pulling!
 You don’t want to pull the dog backwards or else you risk creating resistance.
 The proper correction is the best way to shut down unwanted behaviour.

 Practice: It helps to work on heeling techniques including unexpected turns to have your dog follow you and pay attention to the person at the end of the leash.
 Do this in low-level distraction and quiet environments and work away from dogs before building more practice closer to different stimuli.

 To treat or not to treat?
 That is a common question

-Treats are meant as reward, so only give accordingly.
-Only start adding food reward to this process, if the dog is giving eye contact.
-No food should used unless the dog is not ‘on-fire’ aka reactive.
+Treats are meant as rewards, so only give accordingly.
+Only start adding food rewards to this process, if the dog is giving eye contact.
+No food should be used unless the dog is not ‘on-fire’ aka reactive.
 Food is only for reward, so the dog should be paying attention to you for food!

 We got these amazing training tips from Jenna at Highfives for K9’s.
-If you want to invest in a personalized session for your reactive dog, you can contact her at https://www.facebook.com/HighfivesForK9s/
+If you want to invest in a personalized session for your reactive dog, you can contact her on her Facebook Page.

 Want to read more?
 We liked this article as well!